 - After completion of recital, participant is responsible for cleaning up of all personal belongings and restoring stage to a state of neutral for the next student's recital.

-- Three (3) tables will be provided in the lower lobby for receptions.
+- Tables for lobby receptions are available in Room 210.
 The student is not to borrow tables from other areas in the building.

-- At the completion of the reception, it is the student’s responsibility to take all garbage to the dumpster located just outside of the back exit door near the vending machines.
+- At the completion of the reception, it is the student’s responsibility to take all garbage to the appropriate garbage bins.

 - NO ALCOHOL IS PERMITTED.